mikepartelow/mikepartelow.github.io/docs/_posts/2024-09-26-homebridge-sonos.md

 Likewise, there is no way to turn it "off".
 What's "off" mean here?
 Pause playback?
 What if I manually changed the groups or the playing music, what's "off" mean there?

 This incoherency is the price I pay for shoehorning something that is definitely not a "switch" into a switch-like interface.
 That said, I got 90% of what I want, after a few hours of work, and I can live with the incoherency.
 If it bothers me too much, I can look for a different HomeBridge plugin, or simply define what "status" and "off" mean to me.

+## Future Improvements

+I may decide, for performance and fun, to rewrite the Python portion in Go or Rust, eliminating the dependency on the SoCo library in favor of just sending SOAP XMLs over the network.
+I already do something similar for my homeslice Wemo integration.

+I can also define "off" and "status" semantics for a more coherent HomeKit integration.

+Otherwise, this thing is already pretty complete!

 ## Key Points